 Wen-Li Chen

-Wen-Li Chen is a visual artist of Kavalan, Amis, and Fujian Chinese descent.
-She was born and grew up in Taiwan before relocating to Minnesota.
+Wen-Li Chen is a Taiwanese-born, Saint Paul-based interdisciplinary visual artist and visual communication designer.
 Wen-Li is moved to encounter and present intergenerational, dwelling, and inheritance through oblique poetics, vulnerable histories, enduring relationships, and personal experiences.

 Her artwork often includes, but is not limited to, artist books, photo essays, photography, videos, artifacts, and installations.
 Wen-Li has shown her works internationally and nationally.
 The Walker Art Center and the Minneapolis Central Library collect two of her artist books.
 She was a finalist for the Jerome Early Career Fellowship (2020-2021).
 Recently, she was awarded the McKnight Fellowship for Book Artists from the Minnesota Book Art Center.
 She has received grants, fellowships, and a residency, including the Minnesota State Arts Board Creative Support for Individuals, the VAF (Warhol Foundation), the Lanesboro Artist Residency, and the NCAF (National Culture and Arts Foundation, Taiwan).